View the profiles and career paths of young professionals who made a career switch and entered the classroom as Teach For America corps members.

 Committed to a life of service, Steven Ward was called to teach even before TFA.
 Inspired to be a role model and give back to his community, he joined the corps to help bring more black male leaders into the public schools that need them.

 Dr. Jonathan Cook’s love for science led him to TFA, where he taught the subject as a corps member.
-While he mainly works in science-based fields for The Boston Consulting Group, he remains committed to the mission as an education consultant.

 Charlotte-Piedmont Triad '09